BLumia/dde-dock-pineappledatetime/README.md

 ### Usage

-You need do `apt-get build-dep dde-dock` first.
+You need do `apt build-dep dde-dock` first.

+You also need to install `dde-dock-dev` package: `apt install dde-dock-dev` .

 To compile and run: